igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

     * To provide a **label or description** for the region of interest, select `Set description...` from the menu and then enter the description.

     * To **copy** the reference genome nucleotide sequence in that region to the system clipboard, select `Copy reference sequence` from the menu.
-This menu item will only appear if the region is 1 mb or less.
+This menu item will only appear if the region is 1 Mb or less.

     * To **BLAT** the reference genome nucleotide sequence in that region, select `BLAT reference sequence` from the menu.
 This menu item will only appear if the region is 25 kb or less.